CloudLabsAI-Azure/mslearn-azure-ml/Instructions/08-Script-mlflow-tracking.md

----
-lab:
-    title: 'Use MLflow to track training jobs'
----

-# Use MLflow to track training jobs
+# Use Azure Machine Learning flow to track training jobs

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.